 Penal Code 272 PC - California's Contributing to the Delinquency of a Minor Laws

-California Penal Code 272 PC contributing to the delinquency of a minor is a crime prosecutors charge when someone acts, or fails to act, in a manner causing a minor under 18 years old to engage in illegal or delinquent behavior, or become a dependent of the juvenile court system.
+California Penal Code 272 PC contributing to the delinquency of a minor is a crime prosecutors charge when someone acts, or fails to act, in a manner causing a minor under 18 years old to engage in illegal or delinquent behavior or become dependent on the juvenile court system.

 There are scenarios where the negligence of an adult can contribute to a child becoming a delinquent or when an adult encourages or persuades them to engage in criminal behavior.

-When this occurs, then the adult could face charges of contributing to the delinquency of a minor that is in in violation of Penal Code 272 PC.
+When this occurs, the adult could face charges of contributing to the delinquency of a minor that violates Penal Code 272 PC.

-It doesn't matter if the minor is actually a court dependent or delinquent, rather the prosecution only has to show the actions of the adult had a tendency to cause a child to become one.
+It doesn't matter if the minor is a court dependent or delinquent; instead, the prosecution only has to show the adult's actions tended to cause a child to become one.

 Our California sex crime defense lawyers are providing an overview below

 Prohibiting Minors from Participating in Criminal Activity